zabbix-tools/zabbix-module-systemd/README.md

 sudo make install
 ```

-If you are using a packaged version of Zabbix, you may with to redirect the
+If you are using a packaged version of Zabbix, you may wish to redirect the
 installation directories as follows:

 ```bash